moodleou/moodle-editor_ousupsub/readme.md

 ## Installation

-This plugin should be compatible with Moodle 3.4+.
-Older versions are available if you need to support older versions of Moodle.

 Install from the Moodle plugins database https://moodle.org/plugins/editor_ousupsub.

 Or you can install using git.
 Type this commands in the root of your Moodle install